joshtynjala/building-adobe-air-applications/updating-air-applications/using-the-update-framework/index.md

 Even without using the update framework, Adobe AIR includes an Updater class that AIR applications can use to upgrade to new versions.
-The Updater class lets an application upgrade to a version contained in an AIR file on the user’s computer.
+The Updater class lets an application upgrade to a version contained in an AIR file on the user's computer.
 However, upgrade management can involve more than simply having the application update based on a locally stored AIR file.